A message from President Di Pasquale

 Early this morning, Charles Sullivan, one of our beloved community members, died at his home in Providence.
 It is with deep sadness that I share this news with you about our dear friend and colleague.

 Charles was passionate about teaching, adored his students and staunchly supported the arts.
 To those of us who knew him personally, his sense of humor and genuine compassion were a joy to be around.
 He will truly be missed.
-To view images of Charles through the years, please visit the photo gallery tribute.

 In 2008, Charles became the 36th member of the CCRI Hall of Fame for his substantial contributions to the arts and humanities at the college.
 From his start at RIJC as an English professor in 1967 through his retirement in 2008, Charles was a tireless advocate for the arts.
 In honor of his 58th birthday in 2003, a small group of friends established the Charles Sullivan Fund for the Arts and Humanities with an endowment that today totals more than $160,000.
 His annual Salute to the Arts event provides musical and dramatic entertainment and raises funding for the endowment.